-The 2021 Annual Performance Progress Report, (APPR) which reflects the 2020 data is available on the board's website.
-Overall, Agency performance for calendar year 2020 was 75% for all measures within 5% of the target goal and 25% for those measures greater than 15% of the target goals identified.
-The full 2021 report is included in the Special Reports tab.
-The 2022 APPR will be available after October 1, 2022.
+The 2022 Annual Performance Progress Report, (APPR) which reflects the 2021 data is available on the board's website.
+Overall, Agency performance for calendar year 2021 was 50% for all measures within 5% of the target goal and 50% for those measures greater than 15% of the target goals identified.
+The full 2022 report is included in the Special Reports tab.

-The board has two new or revised approved measures reflected on the 2021 APPR that will be reported for the first time on the 2022 APPR.
+The board has two new or revised approved measures reflected on the 2022 APPR that are reported for the first time.

 KPM #2 to: Percentage of individual and facility licenses that are issued in within 30 days.
-This will capture the changes in volume and workflow timeframes throughout the whole licensing process, from receipt of application through investigations and board member deliberation and approval, when required.
+Proposed target = 75%.
+This captures the changes in volume and workflow timeframes throughout the whole licensing process, from receipt of application through investigations and board member deliberation and approval, when required.